 Tentatively, I push through the battered wooden door, past its scarred reddish hue, into the adjacent room.
-I need to crouch down and simultaneously step up to squeeze through the tiny doorway.
+I need to crouch down to squeeze through the tiny doorway.
 The spring-loaded hinge offers enough resistance to make me question my plan to carry on, to follow this path.
 As I clear the door, the room beyond is black as a nightmare.
 Eli, behind me, grabs fistfuls of flannel shirt, terrified to release me, afraid I might disappear.
 A dim orange light winks twice revealing for an instant, rows of bodies–ghostly white with featureless faces–hanging from meat-hooks.
 In the following darkness, the image remains.
 Seared into my brain like a road-map pointing which direction to go.
 Slowly, we pick our way past the corpses, afraid to touch them, afraid they’ll touch back.

 Eight seconds from the Den of Darkness.
 A haunted house at Field of Screams, “America’s #1 Haunted Attraction” in Lancaster, Pennsylvania.